caseywatts/caseywatts.github.io/_posts/2018-12-21-debugging-your-brain-3.md

 * Read more about the Six Levels of Validation
   * This [high-level overview article](https://www.psychologytoday.com/us/blog/pieces-mind/201204/understanding-validation-way-communicate-acceptance)
   * Or [this original source (download pdf)](https://www.researchgate.net/publication/232561580_Validation_and_psychotherapy) from "Validation and Psychotherapy" by Marsha Linehan, 1997.
-* (optional) Choose a fiction book to read after this one.
-An audiobook counts, if you prefer.
+* Choose a fiction book to read.
+An audiobook counts just as well.

 ## Read More